 Look at the illustration below of a healthy joint and a joint with arthritis.
 See if you can pick out the differences between them.

 In a healthy joint, a special sac called the articular capsule surrounds the space between two bones.
 The inner lining of this sac is called the synovial lining.
 The synovial lining makes a fluid that keeps the joint slippery.
 This fluid is similar to motor oil that keeps the parts of a car engine working properly.
 The ends of the bones are covered with a smooth substance called cartilage.
 The cartilage allows the bone ends to glide easily across each other.

-In arthritis, changes in the immune system cause the lining of the sac to become inflamed and thickened.
+In JIA, changes in the immune system cause the lining of the sac to become inflamed and thickened.
 Extra fluid is produced, which contains inflammatory cells.
 These inflammatory cells make and release substances that can cause the symptoms of joint inflammation.
-These symptoms include redness, swelling, warmth, stiffness, and pain.
-If this is left untreated, joint inflammation can damage the cartilage and underlying bone.
+These symptoms include warmth, stiffness, swelling, and pain.
+If left untreated, joint inflammation can damage the cartilage and underlying bone.